 Tips for captioning in-person events

-The contact person will need to set up a tablet or laptop computer and connect it to a secure, strong internet browser.
+The contact person will need to set up a tablet or laptop computer and connect it to a secure, strong, wired internet browser.
 The captioner will send an email to the contact person with a link to view the captions.
 Those who need access will read the captions on the tablet or laptop.
 If you have a large group, you may project captions onto a large screen.
 Users can also access captions from multiple devices.

 Some people may need help setting the font size and color to make it readable for them.
 Ask the captioning service agency for directions in advance so you know how to do this.